smatechnologies/opcon-cli-java/README.md

 # Prerequisites

-- Uses the opCon API to perform the functions, so an opCon-API license is required
+- Uses the opCon API to perform the functions, so an OpCon-API license is required
 - Requires **Java version 8**.
-  - embedded OpenJDK included in installation zip file.
+  - embedded OpenJDK included in installation zip / tar files.

 # Instructions
 Is a command utility that submits requests to OpCon using the SMA OpCon-RestAPI.